microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/suppressImplicitAnyIndexErrors.md

 ---
 display: "Suppress Implicit Any Index Errors"
-oneline: "Suppress `noImplicitAny` errors for indexing objects lacking index signatures"
+oneline: "Suppress `noImplicitAny` errors for indexing objects lacking index signatures."
 ---

 Turning `suppressImplicitAnyIndexErrors` on suppresses reporting the error about implicit anys when indexing into objects, as shown in the following example: